Referendums by country: United States

 There is no provision for the holding of referendums at the federal level in the United States, which the Constitution does not provide for.

 However, 24 states (principally in the West, but also in Eastern states, such as Massachusetts) and many local and city governments provide for referendums and citizen's initiatives.
 Such state-level referendums, as an example, have resulted in the limitation of property taxes as with California's Proposition 13 and Massachusetts' Proposition 2½ in the late 20th century.
-This type of referendum is frequently known as a "ballot measure" or are also commonly known as "propositions" or simply "questions".
+This type of referendum is frequently known as a “ballot measure,” a “proposition,” or simply a “question.”

 In the United States ballot measures may be established by several different processes which vary amongst the states: